 Day #21: Ask For Support

 Your final mental health challenge?
 Ask for support.
-Yes, even if you’re feeling better than ever after twenty days of prioritizing your mental health, there’s no wrong time to ask for support.
+Yes, even if you’re feeling better than ever after twenty days of prioritizing your mental health, there’s never a bad time to ask for help.
+No, you’re not a burden.
+And yes, what you’re going through matters — even if you think your struggles seem ‘small.’
 With so much going on in the world, we could all use extra support.
 Talk to your friend, sibling, doctor, therapist, or neighbor.
 Reach out to organizations or community-based support groups.
 The bottom line?
 There’s no need to suffer alone — we’re stronger together.
 Ask for help!

 Keep The Momentum Going!